Increase in Child Trafficking Post Corona

 It's not only child trafficking in India which have been a pervasive issue, but giving a child their rights is a big issue.
 Various Issues like kidnapping, rape, cheating and more.
 It is so frequent that a child is underestimated and misused.

 It is indeed high time that we recognise and give children their rights.
 And not only rights but a proper environment to sustain and cherish their childhood along with proper education.
 Again, it is high time to treat children as children in a very usual and not-so-serious manner.
 It is now the time to provide them with their rights.
-And as a public at large, it has to be understood that as children also, there are some rights they have, and as responsible citizens of India, adults have to ensure the same.
+As a public at large, it has to be understood that as children also, there are some rights they have, and as responsible citizens of India, adults have to ensure the same.
 It is time to work for the rights of children and also provide them equal opportunity to fulfil their desires and their dreams rather than simply chasing away their dreams.

-There is an overall need to protect children, this is possible not only through government but also requires the support of the public at large and a new perspective, rather a positive perspective towards childrens and their rights.
+There is an overall need to protect children, this is possible not only through government but also requires the support of the public at large and a new perspective, rather a positive perspective towards children and their rights.

 References